Nesvilab/FragPipeAnalystR/docs/index.md

 ```

 ## Get started
-To use FragPipeAnalyst R, follow the same instruction for [preparing the input file for FragPipe-Analyst](https://fragpipe-analyst-doc.nesvilab.org/Formatting.html)
+To use FragPipeAnalystR, follow the same instruction for [preparing the input file for FragPipe-Analyst](https://fragpipe-analyst-doc.nesvilab.org/Formatting.html).

 ## Tutorial